 The subscription box business model has carved out its niche in popular culture and continues to grow each year.
+An increasing number of people and organizations have learned how to start a subscription box business and entered the market during the past decade.

 With so many types of subscription boxes on the market, it can certainly be appealing to join in.